 Problems with Idioms

 Like most native English speakers, I have always used idioms without a second thought for the complexity they pose to non-native speakers.
 Until I became an English teacher, I had no idea that non-native speakers would have trouble using these common figures of speech.
-Having been an English teacher now for over 15 years I know just how much students need to use these all-important idiomatic expressions.
+Having been an English teacher since 2003, I know just how much students need to use these all-important idiomatic expressions.

 Solving the Problem